guilherme-gm/KirieZ_DoraemonSoSMods/Fishbook/README.md

 # Fishbook

-**Note:** This mod is a WIP.
-Currently it tracks everything and display most of the information, but the UI is still not that beautiful/immersive.

 Adds a new item to the general store: A fish book.

 Obtaining this adds the "View fish book" option when you approach a fishing spot.
 The book will them display information related to fishes you found in the area.